turiddu25/OOSE-AI-Question-Generator/README.md

 - Supports a graphical user interface (GUI) for a more user-friendly experience.
 - Expands input formats to include PDFs and DOCX files, increasing versatility.
 - Includes analytics functionality to track question types and difficulty levels, providing insights for refinement.
+- **New Quiz Feature**: Allows users to select the number of questions for a quiz, with questions served based on their difficulty level.
+- **Similarity Checker**: Integrated into the quiz feature, comparing user responses to correct answers and providing accuracy feedback.
+- **End-of-Quiz Data Display**: At the end of each quiz, users are presented with data on their performance, including questions answered correctly, incorrectly, and the difficulty levels of questions attempted.

 ## Prerequisites